Become an Advocate

 As an Advocate for ALS, you can help change the laws and policies that affect thousands of persons with ALS and their families.

 What is Advocacy and why is it important?

 1. a person who publicly supports or recommends a particular cause or policy.

-The Rocky Mountain Chapter is a leader in advocating for policies that would improve the lives of those living with ALS, their families and caregivers.
+ALS United Rocky Mountain is a leader in advocating for policies that would improve the lives of those living with ALS, their families and caregivers.
 Our strength derives from those with ALS and their family members whose involvement in advocacy has led to increased federal funding for ALS research, passage of the Medicare waiver for ALS patients and the presumptive disability ruling from the Social Security Administration.

 How You Can Help

 Because ALS still has no cure, there is still much to do.
 To continue advocating, we need your support.